Quickstart

 - On

-completion(), Kalibr picked a model (exploring early on) - The call went directly to the provider (OpenAI or Anthropic)
+completion(), Kalibr picked a model (exploring early on, exploiting the best one later) - The call went directly to the provider — Kalibr is not a proxy

 - On

-report(), Kalibr recorded the outcome - Next time, Kalibr uses this to make a better choice
+report()(or viasuccess_when/score_when), Kalibr recorded the outcome - Next time, Kalibr uses Thompson Sampling to make a better routing decision — using both binary success and continuous quality scores when available

 - Missing provider SDK — If you get "No module named 'anthropic'", run

-report(). - Wrong Python version - Kalibr requires Python 3.10+.
-Check with
+success_whenor callreport() - Wrong Python version — Kalibr requires Python 3.10+

-- Core Concepts - Goals, paths, how routing works
+- Core Concepts — goals, paths, how the routing algorithm works

-- Production Guide - Error handling, multi-turn, threads
+- Production Guide — error handling, multi-turn, threading